geoffhendrey/cop-examples/example/knowledge-store-secret/README.md

    "objectType": "sesergeeawscreds:awscreds"
    }
    ```
    Notice that the function could access the secret value of your AWS credentials.

+   **Note**: The function above is using a token credential stoed in FSOC configuration file in `~/.fsoc` to authenticate to the
+   platform.
+The token is used to make a request to the zodiac function REST API.
+If you have more than one profile in
+    `~/.fsoc` you may want to either export `TOKEN` manually or adjust array number in `yq '.contexts[0].token` command.

 ## Next Steps